TatianaMigacheva/githubstatistics/README.md

     - Changes by files ("Files Statistics")
     - Get Real name of submitter with link to User page - ToDO (not implemented) ("PR Statistics")
     - IFD (Inspection Faults Density) by comments number - ToDO (not implemented)

+Usage:

+For running the script it's needed to set "token" variable (personal GitHub token)